willycoffee/Simple-GD-Api/README.md

 getUser(71)
 ```

-A example for a song
+A example for a song (newgrounds is down rn so you cant do songs)
 ```javascript
 getSong(467339)
 ```